Main Navigation

 Vaccination

 Vaccination is an important preventative healthcare.
 Under schedule 3 of the veterinary Surgeons Act 1966, the administration of vaccination can be delegated to a veterinary nurse.
 A veterinary nurse understands the different type of vaccinations and the mode of action.
 Once the vaccination has been prescribed by the veterinary surgeon, the veterinary nurse can administer the subsequent vaccinations (normally the 2nd and 3rd part of the primary courses).
-At SAP our nurse clinics run Monday to Saturday, if your pet needs a subsequent vaccination then call us and book your appointment with a nurse.
+At LVP our nurse clinics run Monday to Saturday, if your pet needs a subsequent vaccination then call us and book your appointment with a nurse.

 Injections clinics